Chapter 6 – Dimensions of Wellness

 6.1 Physical Health

-On top of that, it’s common for people to overeat (or not eat enough) when they feel anxious, lonely, sad, stressed, or bored, and college students are no exception.
+On top of that, it’s common for one’s eating habits to change when you feel anxious, lonely, sad, stressed, or bored, and college students are no exception.
 It’s incredibly important, though, to develop healthy ways of coping and relaxing that don’t involve reaching for food, drink, or other substances.
 It’s also important to eat regular healthy meals to keep up your energy.

 USDA Healthy Eating Guidelines